Female Pirate Names

 What are good female pirate names?

-How do I generate more female pirate names?
+How do I create my own pirate name?

 Generate More Female Pirate Names